-The actual process of how diamonds go from their raw form to polished state involves five main steps:
+The journey of a diamond from rough to polished brilliance involves five main steps:

 - Planning